Adversarial Dependence Minimization: Nearest Neighbors Visualization

 \section{Nearest Neighbors Visualization}

-We visualize the nearest neighbors for the self-supervised models described in Section~\ref{sec:results_infomax}.
-Figure~\ref{fig:nearest_neighbors_ssl} shows the predicted nearest neighbors for five randomly sampled validation images from the Clevr-4 and ImageNet datasets.
+We visualize the nearest neighbors for the self-supervised approach described in \Cref{subsec:ssl_application}.
+Figure~\ref{fig:nearest_neighbors_ssl} shows the predicted nearest neighbors for 10 randomly sampled validation images from the ImageNet-1k dataset.
 The left-most image is the query image, and its nearest neighbors are the training samples whose representations have the highest cosine similarity to the query's representation.
-The figure demonstrates that the nearest neighbors visually resemble the query images on both datasets.
+The figure demonstrates that the nearest neighbors visually resemble the query images.